 - ingesting caffeine

 - ingesting alcohol

-The symptoms of PSVT are not life-threatening.
-They are similar to symptoms of an anxiety attack and can include:
+The symptoms of PSVT resemble the symptoms of an anxiety attack and can include:

 - heart palpitations

 - a feeling of tightness or pain in the chest